oslokommune/okctl/userdocs/src/help/setup-reference-app.md

     EOF
     ```

-    * Add the user to your database, make any changes to sql if applicable
+    * Add the user to your database, make any changes to sql if applicable, replace databasename if you called it something else.

       **NOTE**: You need to have postgres client (psql) [installed on local machine](https://www.compose.com/articles/postgresql-tips-installing-the-postgresql-client/) for this script to work.
     ```bash
-    read -p "Enter database name [okctlreference]: " database && \
-    database=${database:-okctlreference} && \
+    database=okctlreference && \
     export PGPASSWORD=$(cat secret/tmp.password) && psql -h localhost -U tempuser $database < secret/newuser.sql
     ```